Essential hyperbolic Coxeter polytopes: Introduction

 In Section~\ref{cox} we recall basic facts about Coxeter polytopes and their facets, and reproduce the notation introduced in~\cite{nodots}; in Section~\ref{tools} we describe the technique of local determinants and prove several technical lemmas.
 In Section~\ref{algorithm} we construct an algorithm which allows us to list all the polytopes of ${\mathcal P}$.
 Section~\ref{dim4} is devoted to investigation of $4$-dimensional case.

 We would like to thank the University of Fribourg, where the most part of the work was carried out, for hospitality and nice working atmosphere, we thank R.~Kellerhals for invitation, numerous stimulating discussions, and for partial support by SNF projects 200020-113199 and 200020-121506/1.
 We are grateful to V.~Emery for communicating unpublished results of~\cite{BE} and to A.~Postnikov for the idea of the proof of Lemma~\ref{esm}.
-We also thank IHES (where the current version of the paper was prepared) for hospitality and excellent working conditions.
+We also thank IHES (where the previous version of the paper was prepared) for hospitality and excellent working conditions, and the referee for valuable comments.